Charlotte of Belgium: Life in Italy and Miramare

 In 1859, Charlotte acquired the island of Lokrum and its ruined convent.
 She and Maximilian proceeded to transform the Benedictine abbey into a secondary residence.
 (Note: Charlotte kept the island of Lokrum among her personal property.
 Due to his sister's dementia, King Leopold II was appointed guardian and took charge of the maintenance of the property for a few years before the island of Lokrum was placed under the administration of the intendant of the imperial civil list of Austria.
 Then, possession of the island passed in 1880 to Rudolf, Crown Prince of Austria, only son of Emperor Franz Joseph I. After Rudolph's death, the imperial family sold the island to the House of Windisch-Graetz.
 Upon her marriage to Prince Otto Weriand of Windisch-Graetz in 1902, Archduchess Elisabeth Marie of Austria (Rudolf's only daughter) received the island as a wedding gift.)
 On a private level, Maximilian began to neglect his wife, who complained, after a year of marriage, of loneliness and boredom.

 On 10 April 1859, Maximilian was obliged by his brother the Emperor to resign from his office as Viceroy of Lombardy–Venetia.
 He had sought to undertake reforms considered as being too liberal by the government in Vienna, as well as showing indulgence towards Italian rebels and being too much of a spendthrift.

 Charlotte and Maximilian therefore retired to Miramare Castle at one end of the Gulf of Trieste.
 The construction of the castle continued throughout 1860, according to plans prepared by Maximilian and financed in part from Charlotte's dowry.
 Her brother, the future Leopold II, noted in his diary: "The construction of this palace in these days is a limitless madness".
-In correspondence Charlotte painted an idyllic portrait of this time in Miramare, though the estrangement of the two spouses appeared to became more marked.
+In correspondence Charlotte painted an idyllic portrait of this time in Miramare, though the estrangement of the two spouses appeared to become more marked.
 Charlotte practiced horseback riding, painting and swimming.
 She played a major part in planning the layout and statuary of the extensive gardens of Miramare, while contributing some of her own paintings to the gallery of the palace.

 Maximilian and Charlotte visiting Tétouan in March 1860.
 Engraving by Gustave Janet.